rabbah/nimbella-cli/doc/nim.md

 Example: To place all of your web content in the package called `demo`, add this line to your _project.yml_ file: \
 `actionWrapPackage: demo`

 **Note: **Don’t provide a `bucket` member in the configuration file.
+-->

 <h3 id="symbolic-variables">Symbolic variables</h3>

 The configuration can contain symbolic variables of the form `${SYMBOL}` where `SYMBOL` is chosen by you.
 The substitutions for these variables are taken from the process environment or optionally from an environment file.

 The environment file typically takes the form of a properties file that consists of key-value pairs, as in the following example.

 ```
-USERID=josh
+USERID=jane
 PASSWORD=notmyactualpassword
 ```

 The environment file can also be in JSON format as long as it contains a single object to be interpreted as a dictionary.

 You can specify the environment file explicitly on the command line, as in this example:

 ```
 nim project deploy myProject --env test.env
 ```

-**Note: **If there is a file with a _.env_ extension located in the root of the project, it will be used as the environment file, and you don’t need the --env option on the command line.
+**Note:** If there is a file with a _.env_ extension located in the root of the project, it will be used as the environment file, and you don’t need the `--env` option on the command line.

 Substitution occurs as follows:

 *   If the symbol matches the name of an environment variable, the value of that environment variable is substituted and the environment file, if any, is ignored.
 *   Otherwise, if there is an environment file and the symbol matches one of its keys, the value paired with that key is substituted.